-I can think of no reason not to do a course in Italian at this school.
-If you are serious about learning Italian and experiencing the culinary, natural and historic splendors that this most beautiful and almost tourist free Italian region offers then this school is a fantastic choice.
+I can think of no reason not to take a course in Italian at this school.
+If you are serious about learning Italian and experiencing the culinary, natural, and historic splendors that this most beautiful and almost tourist-free Italian region offers, then this school is a fantastic choice.

 The school is located in the little village of Camerano right near the Monte Conero National Park – to get an idea of how beautiful this region is visit my page on the area.
 It is stunning and everything about the setting of this school is perfect.

-Unlike learning Italian in Venice or Rome, where everybody around you and many of the locals speak English, you can rest assured that nobody in Camerano, outside of the school, speaks English.
-This is wonderful as it obliges you to try out your fledgling Italian in bars, shops, restaurants etc.
+Unlike learning Italian in Venice, Florence or Rome, where everybody around you and many of the locals speak English and many of them are tourists from English speaking countries anyway, you can rest assured that nobody in Camerano, outside of the school staff, speaks much English.
+This is wonderful as it obliges you to try out your fledgling Italian in bars, shops, restaurants, etc.

-The Centro Culturale Conero offers private one–to–one lessons but even the classes are so small that they almost seem personal, normally only five or six people per class.
-This is in sharp contrast to the huge classes I have experienced when doing a course in Italian in Rome and Florence.
+The Centro Culturale Conero offers private one-on-one lessons, but even then the classes are so small that they almost seem personal; normally there are only five or six people per class.
+This is in sharp contrast to the huge classes I have experienced when visiting courses in Rome and Florence.

-You can rest assured that you will be made to feel one of the family here and not merely treated as a number – Christina and Elisa are wonderful teachers but the others are too and all of them will go out of their way to help you.
+You can rest assured that you will be made to feel like one of the family here and not merely treated as a number.
+Christina and Elisa are wonderful teachers, but the others are too, and all of them will go out of their way to help you.

 The lessons all focus on teaching through a conversation-based approach.
-Right from the beginning you will be talking in Italian.
-Don’t worry about learning by rote verb after verb, you still need to learn them, but they are introduced in such way that they soon become a conversational part of your Italian.
+Right from the beginning, you will be talking in Italian.
+Don’t worry about learning by rote verb after verb; yes, you do still need to learn them, but they are introduced in such a way that they soon become a conversational part of your Italian.